preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/user-management/user-properties/index.rst

 Setup
 -------
 Available for type Sharepoint Term Set only.
-(A description will be added soon).
+For a property from a Sharepoint term set to work, it must be mapped using the list available under Setup.